cmfk-hamburg/site/src/content/en/programs/exhibition.md

 The video series documents Wang Zhengji, the sound engineer at SAIC Motor, as he narrates the process of creating AVAS for new energy vehicles in an acoustic studio.
 It also explores how sound engineers like him utilize AVAS to convey the speed and power of electric vehicles, while envisioning and shaping the future urban landscape.
 Through the use of an old DV tape camcorder and CRT television, the work adopts a mockumentary approach to present a virtual representation of the sound engineer.
 The hyperrealism simulated by the game engine parallels how sound engineers employ AVAS to mimic the noise of traditional combustion engines.
 In this simulation of reality, the real becomes lost, inevitably sliding toward an entropic dissolution of itself.

 **Liang Yujue’s** practice explores interactions between technology, energy, sound, and cognition, and examines the relationship between people, technology, and media through the excavation of sound and the cultural significance behind it.
 His works involve the historical evolution of technology, biology, environment, memory, and consciousness.
 He tends to introduce spatial experiences, installations, videos, images, and socio-anthropology using aural and kinesthetic methods, and to present a more communicative and inter-connective narrative by engaging with viewers and creators from diverse backgrounds.

+## Academic Support/Guest

+**Dr. Stefanie Thiedig (申田)** is a Sinologist, photographer, and cultural advisor.
+She studied Sinology and German Literature (MA 2007, Hamburg), Photography (2011, Beijing), and earned her PhD in Sinology and Art History in Hamburg in 2023.
+She has traveled to China regularly since 2000, lived in Beijing from 2007 to 2017, and has been based in Hamburg since 2018.
+In 2009, she founded “Kulturgut 文化财产”, a cultural advisory platform for creatives in art projects, texts and photography, between academia and the public in Germany and China.
+On her blog (kulturgut.blogger.de), she shares her personal perspective on life between these two worlds.

+**Dagmar Rauwald** lives as a freelance artist in Hamburg.
+As a conceptual painter, she explores the spaces between painterly empathy and analytical structures in the context of changing codes, not least because of this she opens the medium to current social issues.
+From 1988 to 1994 Dagmar Rauwald studied fine arts at the University of Fine Arts in Hamburg with Prof. Sigmar Polke with a focus on painting.
+She has received national and international awards and has participated in numerous solo and group exhibitions including: 2025 'Fluid Presence' PNCA National Museum, Pakistan; 2024 'Seen In Between' Koganecho, Yokohama-Tokyo; 2020 'Dear All', Kunstverein Harburger Bahnhof; 2019 'Measuring Beauty | WabiSabi meets West', C.A.P.
+Conference of Art Projects, Kobe, Japan; 2018 'Ongoingness', Hamburg Museum for Arts and Crafts, Hamburg; 2017 'Donation Act', Mom art space, Hamburg; 'Impermanent Codes', Kunsthaus Hamburg; 2012 'Models of a Better World', Galerie vonLoeper, Hamburg; 2005 'L'Ambivalence du Blanc', Uhde Gallery, Toulouse.